minorg/minorgordon.net/_posts/2019-04-14-midwest-junto.md

 ---
+categories: [learning]
+date:   2019-04-14
+description: Attending the Midwest Junto for the History of Science
 layout: post
 title:  "Midwest Junto for the History of Science"
-date:   2019-04-14
-description: Attending the Midwest Junto for the History of Science
 ---

 This weekend I went to the meeting of the [Midwest Junto for the History of Science](https://midwestjunto.wordpress.com/) in Kansas City.
 The history of science and technology is my favorite subject.
 I've read broadly in it, and I took several classes as an undergraduate, but I'd never been to a conference.